Email Marketing Automation: Skyrocket Your ROI

 It’s not.
 And I’m going to show you exactly how to do it.

-But first, let's talk about why email marketing automation is such a big deal.
+However, first, let’s discuss why email marketing automation is such a significant development.

 Why Email Marketing Automation is Your New Best Friend